 - 1 teaspoon salt

 DirectionsGrease the baking tin and dust with flour.
 Preheat the oven to 170°C or 375°F.

 Weigh out 250 grams dates into a medium bowl and add 1 teaspoon bicarbonate of soda and pour 1 1/2 cups boiling water.
 Let it stand until the dates soften.

 In a large bowl, beat 125 grams butter and 3/4 cup sugar until pale in colour and fluffy.
 Beat in the 2 eggs one at a time until well-incorporated.
 Add the 1 Tablespoon molasses, 1 teaspoon vanilla and 1 teaspoon lemon zest.

 Into the bowl with the butter mixture, using a spatula or wooden spoon, add the softened dates.
 Make a well in the centre and measure in 2 cups flour, 1 teaspoon baking powder and 1 teaspoon salt.
 Gently incorporate it into the wet ingredients, until just blended.

-Pour into the baking tin and bake for about 40 minutes, or until knife when inserted in the centre, comes out clean.
+Pour into the baking tin and bake for about 40 minutes, Halfway through the baking time rotate the tin front to back.
+It is ready when knife inserted in the centre comes out clean.